bibekanandadatta/JHU-Dissertation-Template/README.md

 - If the chapter name is too long, you may have to customize the header spacing in the geometry settings options to accommodate that.
 Alternatively, you can use it with a short header option.
 But if it gets difficult to customize, you may want to remove all the header options by commenting them out in the main file.

-- Keep writing ... and Happy Graduation 🎉!
+- Keep writing ... and Happy Graduation :tada:!

 ## Contributing to the project